donovanglover/sakaya/README.md

 # sakaya

-Run native wine applications inside declarative systemd-nspawn containers.
+Run native wine applications inside declarative systemd-nspawn containers. `sakaya` functions as a replacement for `wine` on the host.
+Works well with NixOS.

-## Installation
+## Setup

 ### Step 1: Add sakaya to your flake inputs